-33 Medical Terminology\ (3) CSU
+33 Medical Terminology (3) CSU (Same as CAOT 44)

 This course is designed for students interested in learning more about medical terminology and basic anatomy and applying this knowledge to a variety of allied health professions.
 Students will develop a comprehensive medical vocabulary applicable to all specialties of medicine through the study of Greek and Latin prefixes, suffixes and root words.
 Students will also develop a basic understanding of anatomy and the function of major body systems.